 Total U.S. jobs

-The national economy added a net 253,000 jobs on a seasonally-adjusted basis in April, according to preliminary figures from the Bureau of Labor Statistics.
-That was up from a downward-revised increase of 165,000 jobs in March.
+Employers continued to expand payrolls in August, albeit at a slower pace than much of the last 3 years.
+The national economy added a net 187,000 jobs on a seasonally-adjusted basis in August, according to preliminary figures from the Bureau of Labor Statistics.

-April represented the 28th consecutive monthly employment increase – for a total of nearly 13.2 million jobs.
-As a result of the steady gains, total U.S. employment stood 3.3 million (or 2.2%) above the February 2020 pre-pandemic peak.
+August represented the 32nd consecutive month of job growth, a period during which the national economy added more than 13.9 million jobs.
+As a result of the steady gains, total U.S. employment stood more than 4 million (or 2.7%) above the February 2020 pre-pandemic peak.

-Job growth was broad-based across the private and public sectors in April.
-The private sector added a net 230,000 jobs in April, while government employment increased by 23,000.
+The private sector drove the bulk of the employment growth in August.
+The private sector added a net 179,000 jobs in August, while government employment increased by 8,000.

 Within the private sector, the health care and social assistance sector led the way with a net increase of 97,000 jobs in August.